hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

 - SU estimate = 3 SUs/core/h
     - So, using 4 GPUs for 8 hours, SUs = 3\*4\*12\*8 = 1152 SUs

+## Azure equivalent
+Please note that the following equivalence calculation is based on my personal understanding of the two systems.
+I cannot guarantee the accuracy or comprehensiveness of these calculations.
+Of course, these are completely different systems, and their features vary.

+As of 14 June 2023, Azure NDv2-series (ND40rs v2) offers 8 NVIDIA V100 32 GB GPUs and 40 Core(s).
+It costs $33.8563/hour. [[Source](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/#pricing)]

+### Based on GPU
+Equivalent Gadi usage = 3\*8\*12 = 288 SU/hour

+288 SU costs $33.8563 <br>
+So, 1 KSU costs = $117.56

+### Based on Core
+Equivalent Gadi usage = 3\*40 = 120 SU/hour <br>
+Therefore, 1 KSU costs = $282.136

 &nbsp;

 # Access Gadi terminal &ndash; not required if ARE is sufficient